 Comps & Careers

 After completing the PubH 6266- Biostatistical Methods course, MS Biostatistics students will take a written comprehensive examination.
-The test is administered by the faculty of the Department of Epidemiology and Biostatistics in the SPH.
+The test is administered by the faculty of the Department of Biostatistics and Bioinformatics in the SPH.

 There are numerous opportunities for Biostatistics program graduates.
 Governmental organizations, private sector employers, and educational institutions seek students who have completed a MS Biostatistics degree program.
 Graduates with an MS Biostatistics degree find careers in teaching, research, and consulting.
 Many MS Biostatistics graduates also continue their education and pursue a Biostatistics PhD.